 Aqua is a mutation that partially modifies the expression of the colour pigment pathway in Agapornis fischeri, producing a turquoise or sea-green body colour instead of normal green.
 The result is a bird that sits visually between a normal green and a full blue, a clear turquoise that catches light differently from either.

-Aqua is distinct from the Blue mutation (which fully eliminates psittacine pigment and produces a pure blue bird).
-Aqua birds retain the psittacine pigment but the expression is shifted, producing the characteristic teal-turquoise tone.
-The orange face mask of Fischer's lovebirds is typically retained, though slightly altered in intensity.
+Aqua is distinct from the Blue alleles at the same locus (which eliminate psittacine pigment and produce a pure blue bird).
+Aqua birds retain part of the psittacine pigment, producing the characteristic teal-turquoise tone.
+The orange face mask fades toward light pink for the same reason.

 Dirk Van den Abeele documents Aqua as an autosomal recessive allele of the blue (bl) locus that partially reduces psittacine pigment by roughly 50 percent across the whole plumage, giving the "aquamarine" colour between green and blue, with the red mask fading to light pink.
 It was first reported in the Netherlands in 1963 (Lovebird Compendium, pp. 298 to 303).